SamX23/amazon-clone/README.md

 # My amazon clone project

-I create this front end and back end (cloud functions) of Amazon with working basket, wishlist, login page, payment using stripe and so on.
+I create this front end and back end (cloud functions) of Amazon with working basket, account and payment using stripe.
 The technology used in this projects are :

-- React
-- React Context api
-- React router dom
+- React, Context api, router dom
-- Material Icons
+- Material Icons/Ui
 - Firebase (deployment, database, cloud functions)
 - Stripe (payment) @stripe/stripe-js, @stripe/react-stripe-js
-- Axios
-- Express for backend
+- Axios, Cors and Express for backend

+## Usage

+- Visit the page
+- Login using fake emails
+- add basket
+- proceed orders
+- doing payment using fake CC 42424242(until the end)
-- Cors
+- submit. (notes)

-This project is still in progress, I haven't deployed the payment and order page, hope to finish it soon.
+### Cloud functions (payment) only supported until Feb 15, 2021.

+Notes:

+Currently using node 8 and I have a bit problem with the cors API, so the payment will not going through after the order page.
+Once fixed, you can see your successful order on the orders page.

 ## Screenshot